HP85-NL/Project-Hoogland-/README.md

 ## About This Project

-I have worked in the Dutch outdoor retail sector for over four years in different commercial and operational capacities.
-This domain knowledge, combined with an MBA specialisation in Data Analytics at Wittenborg University of Applied Sciences and hands-on freelance experience in the Netherlands data landscape, drove me to build this project — not as an academic exercise, but out of genuine curiosity about what the data in this industry actually reveals when you apply rigour to it.
+I have been working in the Dutch outdoor retail sector for over four years in different commercial and operational capacities.
+This domain knowledge, combined with an MBA specialisation in Data Analytics at Wittenborg University of Applied Sciences and hands-on freelance experience in the Netherlands data landscape, drove me to build this project.
+It is not as an academic exercise, but out of genuine curiosity about what the data in this industry actually reveals when you apply rigour to it.

 The engagement mirrors the delivery standards expected by firms such as KPMG, EY, and BCG, and by in-house analytics teams at organisations like Booking.com, ING, ASML, and Ahold Delhaize.